Warm, Respectful, Compassionate Therapy

 Whatever your reasons for coming to therapy, I will meet you with compassion and empathy, welcoming you into a safe and confidential space, in which to explore your thoughts and feelings and to reflect upon your own experience of life and the world.

-I am a qualified and experienced psychotherapist, counsellor and supervisor, working within my own private practice in The Groves area of New Malden.
-Previous therapeutic roles include counselling within a GP practice, Borough Council and in local schools.
-Between 2010 and 2018, I worked as a mentor for students with mental health and learning difficulties, for the Disability and Dyslexia Department of Kingston University.
-Most recently, from 2019 to 2021, I held the role of Clinical and Practice Manager at Help Counselling in Notting Hill; a mental health charity and trainee placement, offering low cost counselling for the local West London community.
+I am a qualified and experienced psychotherapist and clinical supervisor, working within my own private practice in The Groves area of New Malden.
+I have worked as a therapist in variety of settings, including a GP practice, Borough Council and in local schools.
+Between 2010 and 2018, I worked as a therapeutic mentor for students with mental health, physical and learning difficulties, for the Disability and Dyslexia Department of Kingston University.
+From 2019 to 2021, I held the role of Clinical and Practice Manager at Help Counselling in Notting Hill; a mental health charity and counselling trainee placement, offering low-cost counselling for the local West London community.
+I currently hold the position of Clinical Lead of the Ruth Strauss Foundation, Family Support Service, which offers pre-bereavement support for families following a parental diagnosis of a cancer which cannot be cured.

-As a therapist, my clients include children, adolescents, families, adults and couples.
-I also run therapy groups organised around specific issues including parenting, menopause, loss, separation and divorce.
-I offer supervision for both qualified and trainee counsellors and psychotherapists and also for those working in a pastoral, teaching or support role.
+I offer supervision for both qualified and trainee counsellors and psychotherapists and also for those working in a pastoral, health care, teaching or support role.
 I work one to one and with groups, both privately and within an organisational setting.

 I am an Integrative Relational therapist and my training and approach draws upon a range of different Humanistic therapies including Gestalt, Person Centred and Existential, as well as Attachment and Mindfulness based approaches.

-With children and where appropriate with adolescent and adult clients, I may incorporate the Expressive Arts.
-This gentle, creative and often playful form of therapy, entails meeting each client where they are in the moment and may involve the use of art materials, clay, sand tray, music, poetry, creative writing, games, puppets and movement.
+For some young people, talking therapy feels comfortable and easily accessible, whilst for others I may incorporate the Expressive Arts, a gentle, creative and sometimes playful form of therapy, which entails meeting each client where they are in the moment and may involve the use of art materials, clay, sand tray, music, poetry, creative writing, games, puppets and movement.

 I am a qualified and experienced clinical and organisational supervisor, having trained with the Centre for Supervision and Team Development (CSTD London).
 My way of working encompasses the Seven-Eyed Model and I favour a creative approach, which is holding and offers a healthy balance between challenge and support, with the aim of helping the individual to develop their own internal supervisor.